 - C. Undecided

-The Hogan Business Reasoning Inventory test measures your tactical and strategic reasoning.
-Employers use this assessment to determine how you solve problems and identify gaps, flaws, and errors in written and numerical items.
+The Hogan business reasoning inventory test measures your tactical and strategic reasoning.
+Employers use this assessment to determine how you solve problems, identify gaps, flaws, and errors in written and numerical items.

-Three types of questions are presented in this assessment:
+There are three types of questions in this assessment:

 Submarine is related to Water the same way Oil is related to